Skip to contents

 A color space to generate colors from.
 Can be any of the following:

-• A list with the following named vectors, each of length two, giving a range for each item.
+• A list that describes a color space in either HSL or LCHab color space.
+In the first case (HSL), the list must contain the following named vectors, each of length two, giving a range for each item.

 h